AIXI Investors Have Opportunity To Lead Xiao-I Corporation Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-BENSALEM, Pa., Nov.
-13, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Xiao-I Corporation ("Xiao-I" or the "Company") (NASDAQ: AIXI ).
+LOS ANGELES, Nov.
+15, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Xiao-I Corporation ("Xiao-I" or the "Company") (NASDAQ: AIXI ).

 Class Period: March 9, 2023 – July 12, 2024